nonsequitoria/simplekit/README.md

 ### 3. Git submodule

 Add SimpleKit as a submodule to your project repo.
-This way it'll be in known folder relative to your project source.
-So instead, of digging into `node_modules/` you can just examine a folder of your project.
+This way it'll be in a known folder path relative to your project source, a good place to put it is in the root.
+So instead, of digging into `node_modules/` you can just examine the simplekit folder of your project.

 To import, you can just use a relative path like:
 `import * from "../../simplekit/src/canvas"`